venithavk/venithavk/README.md

 * 🌍  I'm based in Tamilnadu
 * ✉️  You can contact me at [venithavk@gmail.com](mailto:venithavk@gmail.com)
-* 🧠  I'm learning Mobile Automation and React
+* 🧠  I'm learning React JS
 * 🤝  I'm open to collaborating on Projects
 * ⚡  I am also a Passionate Web Designer and Web Developer